mgnslndh/magnuslindhe.com/Snow/_posts/2014-09-16-using-powershell-to-monitor-disk-drive-failures-from-citectscada.md

 <!--excerpt-->

 We created a function `Evaluate-DiskAlarm` that would evaluate the alarm status of a specified disk.
 The `Evaluate-DiskAlarm` function in turn depends on another function `Set-Alarm` that writes the alarm state for a disk drive to an INI file.
 CitectSCADA has nice API for reading INI files so this seemed like a good fit.
+The source `Server Administrator` is a Dell Disk Controller.

 	function Evaluate-DiskAlarm ($disk)
 	{